-Endpoint antimalware protection is a type of application that actively works to prevent malware from infecting a computer.
+Endpoint antimalware protection actively works to prevent malware from infecting a computer.
 In many such products, the security technology extends to virtual desktops and mobile devices, as well as workstations and laptops.

-The term "endpoint" with "antimalware" usually implies a product is designed for use within an organization (versus individual consumer use on a one-off or household basis), which could mean a small business, branch office, midsize company, government agency or enterprise.
+The term endpoint used with antimalware usually implies a product is designed for use within an organization (versus individual consumer use on a one-off or per household basis), which could mean a small business, branch office, midsize company, government agency or enterprise.

-With hundreds of thousands of different kinds of malware in the wild, and with cyberattacks on the rise, one hyper-critical issue for organizations of any size is ensuring strong protection against malware.
-Plus, organizations that fall under the regulatory umbrella of laws like the Gramm-Leach-Bliley Act and the Health Insurance Portability and Accountability Act, or adhere to PCI DSS standards for accepting payment cards, must run antimalware software as a part of their compliance requirements.
+With millions of different kinds of malware in the wild, and with cyberattacks on the rise, one hyper-critical issue for organizations of any size is ensuring strong protection against malware.
+Plus, organizations that fall under the regulatory umbrella of laws like the Gramm-Leach-Bliley Act and the Health Insurance Portability and Accountability Act, or that adhere to PCI DSS standards for accepting payment cards, must run antimalware software to honor their compliance requirements.

-Think of a computer or device with endpoint antimalware installed as a heavily fortified castle with thick walls, a moat, steel gates and drawbridges.
-Guards -- inside and out -- constantly watch for suspicious activity, ready to block or slay the "dragons."
+Think of a computer or device with endpoint antimalware protection installed as a heavily fortified castle with thick walls, a moat, steel gates and drawbridges.
+Guards, inside and out, constantly watch for suspicious activity, ready to block or slay the dragons.

 Characteristic features of endpoint antimalware protection

-Here are some typical features found in these kinds of software suites:
+Here are some typical features found in endpoint security suites:

 - Antivirus: Malware writers go to great lengths to create malware that can avoid detection and resist removal.
-Today's antimalware products typically combine signature-based scanning with heuristics technology and cloud-based global threat intelligence to recognize and root out malware on systems and prevent infections in the first place.
-(Heuristics is the practice of identifying malware based on previous experience, observations of malware behavior and typical points of attack.)
+Today's antimalware products typically combine signature-based scanning with heuristics technology and cloud-based global threat intelligence to recognize and root out malware on systems and to prevent infections in the first place.
+Heuristics is the practice of identifying malware based on previous experiences, observations of malware behavior and typical points of attack.
 This combination of antivirus technologies is also effective against zero-day threats, which have historically posed major challenges to IT security teams.

 - Antispyware: A malicious spyware infection is probably easier to pick up than a common cold, and it's a major threat to protecting sensitive or confidential data.
 Antispyware software runs constantly in the background to block spyware installation, regardless of the source.